Provence & Rhone Wine Tours

 A day, month or year in Provence

 A little further south and you’ll find yourself in Provence.
 Here rosés are the main wine produced, and act as the perfect accompaniment for the fresh, sun-kissed flavours of Provençal cooking.
+The garrigue landscape that includes rosemary, thyme and lavender adds real zest and animation to the wines from the region, giving the rosés a wide appeal.

 “Sit back and relax, SmoothRed will take you on a faultless, varied, and interesting wine (and gastronomic!) tasting tour in your region of choice.
 90 happy people have now been wowed by Bordeaux, Rioja, Tuscany, Languedoc, and Alsace courtesy of SmoothRed.
 You only live once, so stop sipping it at home and start enjoying it where it is lovingly created, courtesy of the experts at SmoothRed” Hoares Bank